MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 3. Run the script against all company databases.

 4. If results aren’t returned after running the script, invalid records don’t exist.
-You can upgrade to Dynamics GP 2018.
+You can upgrade to Dynamics GP.

 If results are returned after running the script, invalid records exist and you can use Microsoft SQL Server Management Studio to remove these records.
-You also can check links in the Purchasing series before upgrading to Dynamics GP 2018 to remove invalid records.
+You also can check links in the Purchasing series before upgrading to Dynamics GP to remove invalid records.

 ### Microsoft SQL Server 2012 database compatibility level

-If you have upgraded to Microsoft SQL Server 2012 before upgrading to Dynamics GP 2018, be sure to change your database compatibility level to SQL Server 2012 (110) for all your databases.
+If you have upgraded to Microsoft SQL Server 2012 before upgrading to Dynamics GP, be sure to change your database compatibility level to SQL Server 2012 (110) for all your databases.

 To change the database compatibility level: